What Is Projection? Psychology, Example, And Application For Your Relationships

 What Is Psychological Projection?

-Projection defense mechanism commonly distorts reality from how it is.
+Projection defense mechanism commonly distorts reality.
 It externalizes a person’s negative qualities or traits on outside forces, which do not necessarily have to be another person.
 Blame could be directed toward the environment, government, society, or even inanimate objects.
 For instance, a teenager thinks that his car is embarrassing and projects by believing it is why women will not date him.

 There are three general types of psychological projection:

-- Complementary Projection occurs when an individual believes that everyone else the same opinions and thoughts he or she does.
+Complementary Projection occurs when an individual believes that everyone else shares the same opinions and thoughts they do.
 For example, a woman is concerned about climate change, but she is shocked when she realizes not everyone feels the same way.

-- Complimentary Projection occurs when someone assumes that other people possess the same skills they do.
-For example, a talented cook may think everyone should make the same dishes to play with ease.
+Complimentary Projection occurs when someone assumes that other people possess the same skills they do.
+For example, a talented cook may think everyone should be able to make the same dishes they can make with ease.

 Sigmund Freud And Psychological Projection